stefanocudini/leaflet-layerJSON/README.md

 A generic Leaflet Layer that load JSON data in layer in the form of markers with attributes

+Simple way for transform JSON data in Leaflet Layer!

+and minimize data requests when browse map

 Tested in Leaflet 0.5

 How